skip navigation

 BCMC News

-Bradley County Medical Center will host a LifeShare Blood Drive on Friday, Dec.
-12 to help replenish the local blood supply.
-The drive will take place from 1 p.m. to 7 p.m., in the BCMC Rural Health Clinic Parking Lot located at 304 E Central Street across the street from the hospital.
+Bradley County Medical Center is excited to announce an upcoming LifeShare Blood Drive on Thursday, June 18 from 1 p.m. to 7 p.m., in the BCMC Rural Health Clinic Parking Lot located at 304 E Central Street across from the hospital.